 As parents, you may find yourselves naturally falling into different approaches.
 This is based on fundamental differences in your personalities, and will likely never change.
 Dad might be the more relaxed, fun-loving one, Mom might be the more anxious, “helicopter” type – or vice-versa!

 Accept that these differences will keep coming up over and over again in different contexts as your children grow, and there’s no point in either of you trying to change the other.
 It does no good to judge or criticize.
 This will only lead to conflict and resentment.

 As long as there is mutual respect, and you both present a united front on the issues that really matter, try to remember that both your parenting styles have their advantages and drawbacks.
 If your children are happy and healthy, you’re both doing a great job!

 When children, whether adult, young adult or adolescent, are facing physical, emotional, relationship or financial difficulties at a period in your own life when you want and need more time for yourself, it can be draining and emotionally stressful.
 Our family therapists can help you in sessions with you and your children.

 When tension arises between your partner and your parents, it can place a great strain on your own relationship.
 That kind of stress can cause strains in your own relationship.
 PARC therapists can help you improve the situation in an impartial and supportive setting.

 Siblings often have trouble improving their relationships even into adulthood.
 Old hurts and misunderstandings may be carried over from childhood, spoiling potentially rewarding relationships.
-If strains between you and a sibling are preventing the closeness you’d like, or have even caused you to stop communication, PARC therapists can help.
-Our therapists are licensed, experienced and skilled and can work with you to modify these patterns.
+If strains between you and a sibling are preventing the closeness you’d like, or have even caused you to stop communication, PARC relationship counselors can help.
+They are licensed, experienced and skilled and can work with you in family therapy to modify these patterns.